tawnkramer/Adventure/README.txt

 2. How do I start?

+If you have wxWidgets installed, you can try python win_client.py.

-You can start by typing python TheRaggedKeep.py.
+Otherwise, you can start by typing python TheRaggedKeep.py.
 This will start you out.

-If you have wxWidgets installed, you can try python win_client.py.
+It helps if you can resize your terminal window, as some text tables require extra width.
+On Windows DOS environments, you may probably want to try the win_client.py instead.

 3. Can I make my own levels?